Which Auto Insurance Companies Offer the Best Claims Service?

 We also asked auto body shops to rate the insurers “poor,” “fair,” “good,” “very good,” or “excellent” on “treating their customers (car owners) fairly.”
 Our ratings tables show the percent of surveyed shops that rated each company “good,” “very good,” or “excellent,” and the number of ratings each company received.

-Surveyed shops gave highest marks to Amica, Chubb, Erie, and USAA.
-Shops rated Allstate, Esurance, GEICO, Progressive, and State Auto lowest.
+Surveyed shops gave highest marks to Amica, Chubb, Mutual of Enumclaw, and PEMCO.
+Shops rated Allstate, GEICO, Liberty, Metromile, Progressive, and State Farm lowest.

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our ratings tables also report separate counts of private passenger auto insurance complaints filed in Maryland for a recent two-year period, and in Virginia for a recent 18-month period.
-It also reports “complaint rates,” which take into account the fact that companies that do much more business than others are likely to incur more complaints.
-The complaint rates are calculated as the number of complaints per $10 million in private passenger auto insurance premiums written in each state.
+Our ratings tables also report counts of private passenger auto insurance complaints filed with the Washington State Office of the Insurance Commissioner during a recent three-year period.
+It also reports a “complaint rate,” which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
+It is calculated as the number of complaints per $10 million in private passenger auto insurance premiums written.

 Non-renewals and Terminations